Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.6.8 =
+* Fixed possible issue when Translation Lock functionality is broken.
+* Fixed possible issue when Cloning functionality is broken.
+* Improved functionality that works with temporary files.
+* Added automatic detection of post type if delete_post(, true) is used for proper handling of before_delete_post hook

 = 1.6.7 =
 * Fixed possible fatal error when non standard ACF plugin field type is used.